mohitagrawal939/flutter-dashboard-application/README.md

 # Flutter Dashboard application with Profile View Drawer, Alert Notifications, Card View and Calendar View

-Flutter Dashboard applicatipon
+Flutter Dashboard application

-Appliction created on windows 10 64 bit And android studio is used for creating app with flutter and dart plugin.
+Application created on windows 10 64 bit & android studio is used for creating app with flutter and dart plugin.

 The app is only UI of the dashboard.